yikesaxe/Continuous-Memory-Profiler/stateless-sampling/stateless-sampling-tests.md

 1. **POISSON_HEADER** is the most statistically sound:
    - Consistent sample rates across runs (zero variance in synthetic workloads)
-   - High byte sampling rate (40-98% depending on workload)
+   - High byte sampling rate (40-98% of bytes depending on workload)
    - Immune to address reuse bias
    - **Recommended for general-purpose profiling**

 2. **STATELESS_HASH** is viable for low-overhead scenarios:
-   - Stable ~0.4% allocation sampling in diverse workloads
+   - Stable ~0.4% allocation sampling (ratio: ~0.004) in diverse workloads
    - Minimal performance impact
    - **Caution**: Higher variance in small workloads; may miss leaks in address-reuse scenarios

 3. **PAGE_HASH** is **not recommended for production**:
    - Fails catastrophically on small working sets (0% sampling observed)
-   - Only viable for applications with very large memory footprints (>10K unique pages)
+   - Only viable for applications with very large memory footprints (>10K unique 4 KB pages = >40 MB working set)
    - Useful as a negative control in experiments

 4. **HYBRID** is a good compromise: